Ask Slashdot: How Are You Responding To Cloudbleed?

 Cloudflare provides proxying, caching, and DDoS protection (plus other things) for a huge number of websites.
 This means that instead of connecting directly to a website's servers, you're instead connecting to a Cloudflare server which inspects and routes the traffic to the real website.

 A bug in Cloudflare's system would occasionally result in random memory contents from the Cloudflare server incorrectly getting sent back to clients in the HTTP response stream.
-This memory coul
+This memory could contain anything -- random parts of a webpage, a picture, or a username and password that was recently passed through the system.

+Since these memory dumps can be (and were) captured by caching systems such as Google's cached pages, Internet Archive, etc, it's not enough that Cloudflare fix the bug -- all the cached pages must also be deleted or somehow cleared of any memory dump contents.
+Until this happens (and frankly, it's likely an impossible goal given the size and scope), there is the potential that your username and password for some website could be saved out in a cached copy of a Cloudflare site, there just waiting for someone to find it.
+Attackers can, and are, scanning all of this cached data looking for such valuable leaked memory contents.

+Overall it's a major bug and huge error on Cloudflare's part, but the likelihood of it impacting you seems astronomically small.

 A bad tradeoff: power over users vs some speedup (Score:2)